maackle/automap-rs/README.md

 let map: AutoHashMap<_> = inner.into();
 ```

+## Serde support

+Set the `"serde"` feature in your dependencies to include de/serialization support.

 ## Future improvements

 - Avoid cloning the key: ideally, the key would be borrowed from the value, but it wasn't immediately apparent how to do this while still providing serde deserialization.
 Perhaps a bespoke data structure could be written instead of leaning on `std::collections`.
+    - This could also be implemented with a proc macro which splits the target struct into the key part and the remainder, so that the key is only stored once while still using a standard Map.
 - Allow a value type to have multiple `Automapped` implementations, specifying different keys for different situations